Skip to content

 )

-This requirement preserves type safety and predictable behavior.
-Sequences and sets are wrapped in immutable containers, while mappings stay as plain dicts—treat them as read-only to avoid accidental mutation.
+This keeps interfaces flexible while preserving predictable runtime behavior.
+Sequences and sets are wrapped in immutable containers, while mappings stay as plain dicts, so treat them as read-only once they cross a State boundary.

 JSON Schema Generation